 Shoplifting as Petit Larceny

 In Oklahoma, petit larceny is defined as all larceny that doesn’t qualify as grand larceny.
 Shoplifting could be charged as petit larceny or grand larceny, depending on the value of stolen merchandise.
 Okla.
 Stat. tit.
-21 § 1704.
+21 § 1704

-Paying punitive damages and a merchant’s attorneys’ fees can make this an expensive matter to for a person civilly sued for shoplifting.
+Paying punitive damages and a merchant’s attorneys’ fees can make this an expensive matter for a person civilly sued for shoplifting.

 Free Consultation: Tulsa Defense Lawyer

 These losses can devastate your life.
 Retain an experienced Tulsa defense lawyer who will work hard to protect you.

-Wirth Law Office’s Tulsa criminal defense lawyers offer free initial consultations so we can learn the facts of a case and offer realistic suggestions about how a matter might be resolved.
+Wirth Law Office’s Tulsa criminal defense lawyers offer free initial consultations so we can learn the facts of your case and offer realistic suggestions about how your matter might be resolved.